mkmueller27/Portfolio/README.md

-Collection of different projects and assignments (Python and R)
+Collection of different projects, assignments (Python and R) and certificates (SQL, Cybersecurity)